Games Like The Binding of Isaac for Maximum Roguelike Chaos

 For the Grotesque Charm

 Cult of the Lamb has the same cute-meets-disturbing aesthetic.
 You're an adorable lamb running a cult, performing sacrifices, and fighting eldritch horrors.
-The roguelite dungeon runs aren't as deep as Isaac but the base management adds a layer Isaac doesn't have.
+The roguelite dungeon runs aren't as deep as Isaac but the base management adds a layer Isaac doesn't have — your crusades fund a demonic commune you build and tend between runs.
+The dark religious imagery overlaps with Isaac's sensibility more than anything else on this list, and our guide to games like Cult of the Lamb goes deeper.

 Isaac proved that a roguelike built on emergent item interactions and a willingness to be genuinely strange could sustain thousands of hours of play.
 The indie roguelike landscape it helped shape is now one of the deepest wells in gaming.